Skip to main content

 • PR(u)PR(u) is rank of an incoming link

-• deg(u)deg(u) is the in-degree, meaning we give lower scores to webpages who spray out links everywhere
+• deg(u)deg(u) is the in-degree, meaning you give lower scores to webpages who spray out links everywhere

 • If there are 800 links on a page, it's probably not a good reference page